 My email communications are generally reserved for more important stuff, like sending my free Bite-Size Traffic Hacks email series.

-Unless I feel that any particular post deserves my email subscribers attention that is and my pillar evergreen content is one such exception.
+Unless I feel that a particular post deserves my email subscribers’ attention that is and my pillar evergreen content is one such exception.

 When emailing your list about your blog posts, you ensure one or more of these things happen:

 - you’ll get traffic to your blog post;